ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 #### **Method Definition:**

 1. **Method Name**:
     - Name the method based on the specific functionality the higher-level method is intended to perform.
-Eg, [PowerDown](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L579).
+For example, [PowerDown](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L579).
 1. **Parameters**:
     - The first parameter should include the `this` keyword followed by the concrete type being extended.
-        - For Instrument Abstraction extensions the concrete type will be the one implementing `ISessionsBundle`.
+        - For Instrument Abstraction extensions the concrete type is the one implementing `ISessionsBundle`.
 For example, [DCPowerSessionsBundle](https://github.com/ni/semi-test-library-dotnet/blob/87f9ebe52c1eba721fda454b5c1712bb6bdae77d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Source.cs#L26C52-L26C93).
     - Accept parameters that are necessary to perform the high-level function.
 1. **Method Functionality**:
     - Combine multiple low-level or extension calls to perform the desired high-level action.
 1. **Return Type**:
-    - The method should return either void or a value in an appropriate type (e.g., double, int, bool, or a custom data structure like `SiteData<T>` or `PinSiteData<T>`).
+    - The method should return either void or a value in an appropriate type (such as double, int, bool, or a custom data structure like `SiteData<T>` or `PinSiteData<T>`).

 ## **Do And DoAndReturnXXXResults Methods**

 - To invoke a low-level driver API call, use the Do methods in the ParallelExecution class within the NationalInstruments.SemiconductorTestLibrary.Common namespace.
 - These methods are used inside the extension methods to perform low-level driver operations on the session bundle and its associated sessions.
 These methods help in executing actions and retrieving results in different formats.
-- These methods are STL-provided parallel execution utilities that makes the creation of extension methods simpler.
+- These methods are STL-provided parallel execution utilities that make the creation of extension methods simpler.

 ### **Do Methods**